 Bachelor in Art, University of Arizona, BA.

 Curran has been involved in local issues and advocacy for six years.
 He has served as Secretary of Education with the Chesapeake Regional Association of Student Councils representing 83,000 students to the Board of Education, including serving two terms as president, and as chair of the county executive’s Youth Advisory Council.
-He currently is a member and equity committee chair of the Joint Commission on the Opportunity Gap, executive vice president of the Student Government Association, and the Student Trustee of the Anne Arundel Community College Board of Trustees.
+He currently is a member and equity committee chair of the Joint Commission on the Opportunity Gap, and the former Student Trustee of the Anne Arundel Community College Board of Trustees.
 Curran was appointed in December 2021, filling a vacancy, and elected in July of 2022 to a full 4-year term.
 As a representative from District 31, Curran is dedicated to building the groundwork to flip the district and build trust between the community and government.

 Rebecca Baucom is a New Jersey native who has recently come to call District 31 in Anne Arundel County home.
 She has been an educator for 18 years and is currently a Special Education teacher in Anne Arundel County.
 Rebecca has volunteered for political campaigns here in Maryland, canvassing and sending postcards.
 Among other organizations she has volunteered with are Special Olympics, Girls on the Run, Gigi’s Playhouse, and Maryland Society for Educational Technology.
 She was appointed to the AACDCC in January 2023, and wants to be a part of changing our community for the better.
 She is a dog mom, marathon runner, and radical do-gooder.